Nonadaptive Noise-Resilient Group Testing with Order-Optimal Tests and Fast-and-Reliable Decoding: Gadgets that Improve Gacha

 Proposition~\ref{pro:parallel} is a powerful tool in that if $\log_2 n < \log_2(k)^2$, we can resize $k$ and $n$ until $\log_2 n = \log_2(k)^2$ holds.
-Once the equality holds, we can apply Theorem~\ref{thm:noiseless}.
-This implies that Theorem~\ref{thm:noiseless} is independent of parameter regime and pushes the current bounds in partial-recovery GT and exact-recover GT via a \emph{unified approach}.
+Once the equality holds, we can apply Theorem~\ref{thm:toy}.
+This makes Theorem~\ref{thm:toy} independent of the parameter regime and pushes the current bounds in partial-recovery GT and exact-recover GT in a unified manner.

+\begin{remark} [\textbf{Comparison with heavy hitters}] \abs#1{\mathopen|#1\mathclose|} There is a parallel between Proposition~\ref{pro:parallel} and \cite[Theorem~5]{LNN16a}: In the Appendix~A of the preprint \cite{LNN16a} of \cite{LNN19}, the authors proposed a reduction theorem from a small-tail heavy hitter problem to multiple large-tail heavy hitter problems.
+For any $\epsilon, \delta \in (0, 1/2)$, their construction of an $\epsilon$-summarizer with failure probability $\delta$ is to prepare $\epsilon^{-2} \abs{\log_2 \delta}$ instances of $\OO(\abs{\log_2 \delta}^{-1/2})$-summarizer, and hash every incoming item into one of the $\OO(\abs{\log_2 \delta}^{-1/2})$-summarizers.
+Modulo the choices of parameters, our Proposition~\ref{pro:parallel} shares the same idea as theirs.

+That said, \cite[Theorem~5]{LNN16a} allows $\delta$ to stay constant while $\epsilon \to 0$, meaning that there will be $\Theta(\epsilon^{-2}) \to \infty$ heavy hitters and $\epsilon^{-2} \abs{\log_2 \delta} = \Theta(\epsilon^{-2}) \to \infty$ instances of constant-summarizer.
+Assuming that the incoming items are hashed randomly, the number of heavy hitters each instance receives is a random variable obeying a Poisson distribution with a constant intensity.
+With a overwhelmingly high probability, one of the instance will receive $\omega(1)$ heavy hitters and overflow.
+This argument contradicts \cite[inequality~(2)]{LNN16a}, and hence their results are limited to the parameter region $\epsilon > 1 / \sqrt{\OO(\log n)}$.

+Here we are also facing a similar issue: We strongly advice against choosing $\varpi > 2^{\Omega(k)}$ because there will be $2^{-\Omega(k)} \varpi > 1$ overflowing groups that contain more than $k$ sick people.
+These overflowing groups, with a overwhelmingly high probability, will produce a lot of fns. \end{remark}